- Rated ( votes)

 For Stronghold Crusader 2: SteamApps -> common -> Stronghold Crusader 2 -> bin -> win32_release -> MapEditor.exe

-I strongly recommend creating desktop shortcuts to these files if you intend to commonly use them, to do this, right click on the editor file, go to "send to" and then "desktop (create shortcut)".
+I strongly recommend creating desktop shortcuts to these files if you intend to commonly use them, to do this, right click on the editor file, go to "send to" and then "Desktop (create shortcut)".
 I would also like to advise that you regularly save your work.
 Particularly in the Stronghold 3 editor, crashing is quite frequent.
 Firefly have done a fairly good job in rectifying the problem in Crusader 2 but it can still occur.

+During the installation, the .NET 3.5 framework will also be installed if you haven't already got installed on your PC.
 Once you open the editor, you will be left for a few minutes while it loads up the necessary resources, until you reach this screen: